dyhes/zulip/docs/production/postgresql.md

 # PostgreSQL database details

-Starting with Zulip 3.0, Zulip supports a range of PostgreSQL versions.
+Starting with Aloha 3.0, Aloha supports a range of PostgreSQL versions.
 PostgreSQL 14 is the current default for new installations;
 PostgreSQL 11, 12, and 13 are all supported.

-Previous versions of Zulip used whatever version of PostgreSQL was included with the base operating system (E.g. PostgreSQL 12 on Ubuntu 20.04).
+Previous versions of Aloha used whatever version of PostgreSQL was included with the base operating system (E.g. PostgreSQL 12 on Ubuntu 20.04).
 We recommend that installations currently using older PostgreSQL releases [upgrade to PostgreSQL 14][upgrade-postgresql], as